Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

-Figure \ref{fig:communication} shows the communication requirement of the proposed hierarchical training method in comparison to the full-cloud training.
+Figure \ref{fig:communication} shows the communication requirements of the proposed hierarchical training method in comparison to the full-cloud training.
 This value is the measured size of the quantized feature maps and the scales that are communicated in the hierarchical training model and the raw images that are communicated in the full-cloud model.
-As it is shown in these figures, for all of the separation points, this communication burden is lower in comparison to the full-cloud training as this method does not communicate in the backward pass, and compresses the information that is sent to the cloud in the forward pass.
-For example, at separation point 3, $16384$ bits are communicated during the proposed hierarchical training method in VGG-16 architecture, while in the baseline full-cloud training, $24576$ bits are communicated.
+As shown in the plots, for all the separation points, the communication burden is lower in comparison to the full-cloud training as this method does not communicate in the backward pass and compresses the information that is sent to the cloud in the forward pass.
+For example, at separation point 3, $16384$ bits are communicated during the proposed hierarchical training method in VGG-16 architecture for the CIFAR-10 experiment, while in the baseline full-cloud training, $24576$ bits are communicated.
 In this experiment using our proposed hierarchical training method, we choose the number of channels of the compression convolution in such a way that the size of the output feature map stays less than a predefined fixed value, that results in almost flat curves.
+The drop in the communication burden in the deepest separation points is due to the reduction of the original feature map size in the deep layers of the VGG-16 and ResNet-18 architectures.
+The Tiny ImageNet experiments have higher communication requirements in comparison to the CIFAR-10 experiments due to larger sizes of the inputs and the feature maps.